Top Senate Republican opposes Obama labor nominee Perez

-WASHINGTON (Reuters) - The Senate’s top Republican on Wednesday came out strongly against President Barack Obama’s labor secretary nomination, accusing Thomas Perez of being a crusading ideologue who would bend the laws to advance his agenda.
+WASHINGTON (Reuters) - The U.S. Senate’s top Republican on Wednesday came out strongly against President Barack Obama’s nominee for labor secretary, accusing Thomas Perez of being a crusading ideologue who would bend the laws to advance his agenda.

-The speech from Senate Minority Leader Mitch McConnell suggests that Republicans will throw up procedural hurdles to prevent Perez from serving as the Obama administration’s next labor secretary.
+Perez’s nomination must be confirmed by the Senate and the speech from Senate Minority Leader Mitch McConnell suggests that Republicans will throw up procedural hurdles to prevent him from serving as the Obama administration’s next labor secretary.

-“Unbound by the rules that apply to everyone else, Mr. Perez seems to view himself as free to employ whatever means at his disposal, legal or otherwise, to achieve his ideological goals,” the Kentucky senator said on the Senate floor.
+“Unbound by the rules that apply to everyone else, Mr. Perez seems to view himself as free to employ whatever means at his disposal, legal or otherwise, to achieve his ideological goals,” McConnell said on the Senate floor.

+Perez, 51, is currently head of the Justice Department’s Civil Rights Division and has worked on civil rights issues in a series of government positions during his career.

 “I think it matters that it is Mitch McConnell here, laying the marker down on why he’s opposing the nominee,” Binder said.